 Conserving Species at Risk on Land Trust Property

 This project enables OLTA to provide guidance and expertise to enhance the capacity of local land trusts to undertake strategic conservation planning and management on their properties to benefit Species at Risk.
-This will be accomplished through delivery of technical training through open workshops, plus one-on-one support for up to six (6) land trusts to develop targeted Species at Risk action plans to inform their conservation work.
+This will be accomplished through delivery of technical training through open workshops, plus one-on-one support for land trusts to develop targeted Species at Risk action plans to inform their conservation work.

-For more information on the program, please review our program guidelines document: Developing Action Plans for Species at Risk – Project Description.
+For more information on the program, please contact the Species at Risk Technician, Morgan Roblin.

 Naturally Accessible – Discovering Ontario’s Land Trusts

 Naturally Accessible – Discovering Ontario’s Land Trusts is an initiative of the Ontario Land Trust Alliance (OLTA) in partnership with the Accessibility Directorate of Ontario.
 It aims to educate and train Ontario’s land trusts and other conservation partners on their obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and to work with them to promote and grow accessible recreational, outdoors and educational opportunities offered to the public through their conservation properties and programs.